bioconda/bioconda-recipes/docs/source/contribute-a-recipe.rst

 in the root of your repository clone.
 This command effectively runs the recipe linting and then  ``conda build`` on all recipes recently changed.
-It does so in an environment with properly configured channels and environment variables in ``scripts/env.yaml`` exported into the build environment.
-The latter allows ``conda build`` to fill in variables in recipes like ``CONDA_BOOST`` that otherwise wouldn't work with a simple ``conda build`` directly from the command line.
+It does so in an environment with properly configured channels.

 .. _bootstrap: